 Robert P. Rozek.
 We entered into an employment agreement with Robert Rozek on February 6, 2012 and an amendment thereto on December 28, 2015 (collectively, the "Rozek Employment Agreement") pursuant to which Mr. Rozek serves as Executive Vice President, Chief Financial Officer and Chief Corporate Officer of the Company.
-The Rozek Employment

-Agreement provided for an initial term ending on April 30, 2015 that is automatically renewed for successive terms of one year unless sooner terminated.
+The Rozek Employment Agreement provided for an initial term ending on April 30, 2015 that is automatically renewed for successive terms of one year unless sooner terminated.
 Pursuant to the terms of the Rozek Employment Agreement, Mr. Rozek receives an annual base salary of \$575,000.
 Mr. Rozek is eligible for an annual target cash incentive award equal to 100% of his annual base salary with the ability to earn additional amounts up to a maximum cash award equal to 200% of his annual base salary.
-In addition, Mr. Rozek is eligible to participate in employee benefit plans, arrangements and programs maintained from time to time by the Company for the benefit of senior executives.
+In addition, Mr. Rozek is eligible to participate in employee benefit plans, arrangements, and programs maintained from time to time by the Company for the benefit of senior executives.

 Byrne Mulrooney.
-We entered into a letter agreement with Byrne Mulrooney dated June 26, 2014, (the "Mulrooney Letter Agreement") pursuant to which Mr. Mulrooney serves as the Chief Executive Officer of Futurestep, Inc. The Mulrooney Letter Agreement provides for (1) an annual base salary of \$450,000; and (2) an annual target incentive award (cash and long-term equity) with a value of \$650,000 and a maximum of \$1,350,000 (increased to an annual target incentive award (cash and long-term equity) with a value of \$650,000 and a maximum of \$1,350,000 (increased to an annual target incentive award (cash and long-term equity) with a value of \$650,000 and a maximum of \$1,350,000 (increased to an annual target incentive award (cash and long-term equity) with a value of \$61,400 pursuant to an October 2016 amendment in order to retain Mr. Mulrooney given his performance and the increased performance of the Futurestep business and due to the fact that his prior opportunity placed him below the median of the peer group).
+We entered into a letter agreement with Byrne Mulrooney dated June 26, 2014, (the "Mulrooney Letter Agreement") pursuant to which Mr. Mulrooney serves as the Chief Executive Officer of Recruitment Process Outsourcing, Professional Search and Products.
+The Mulrooney Letter Agreement, as amended to date, provides for (1) an annual base salary of \$450,000; and (2) an annual target incentive award (cash and long-term equity) with a value of \$1,150,000.
 In addition, Mr. Mulrooney is eligible to participate in employee benefit plans, arrangements and programs maintained from time to time by the Company for the benefit of senior executives.

 Mark Arian.
-We entered into a letter agreement with Mark Arian dated March 17, 2017 (the "Arian Letter Agreement") pursuant to which he serves as the Chief Executive Officer of the Hay Group.
-The Arian Letter Agreement provides for (1) an annual base salary of \$450,000; and (2) an annual target incentive award (cash and long-term equity) with a target value of \$1,000,000 and a maximum of \$1,550,000; provided, however, that for fiscal year 2018, Mr. Arian is guaranteed a minimum annual incentive award of \$950,000.
-The Arian Letter Agreement also provides for a one-time award of long-term performance units under the Company's LTPU plan and a sign-on award of restricted stock units with a grant date fair value of \$400,000 (the "Sign On Award") that vest in five equal annual installments on each of the first five anniversaries of the grant date.
-In addition, Mr. Arian is eligible to participate in employee benefit plans, arrangements and programs maintained from time to time by the Company for the benefit of senior executives.
+We entered into a letter agreement with Mark Arian dated March 17, 2017 (the "Arian Letter Agreement") pursuant to which he serves as the Chief Executive Officer of Advisory.
+The Arian Letter Agreement provides for (1) an annual base salary of \$450,000; and (2) an annual target incentive award (cash and long-term equity) with a target value of \$1,000,000 and a maximum of \$1,550,000; provided, however, that for fiscal year 2018, Mr. Arian was guaranteed a minimum annual incentive award of \$950,000.
+The Arian Letter Agreement also provides for a one-time award of eight long-term performance units under the Company's LTPU plan and a sign-on award of restricted stock units with a grant date fair value of \$400,000 (the "Sign On Award") that vest in five equal annual installments on each of the first five anniversaries of the grant date.
+In addition, Mr. Arian is eligible to participate in employee benefit plans, arrangements, and programs maintained from time to time by the Company for the benefit of senior executives.